 Initial grants were awarded to each recipient for a contract term of two years, spanning from December 1, 2018, through December 31, 2020.
-Based on availability of funding, satisfactory performance, and by mutual agreement of DCF and the grantees, each contract was eligible for renewal for up to two (2) additional one-year periods; any additional contract renewals are subject to DCF review and approval.
+Based on availability of funding, satisfactory performance, and by mutual agreement of DCF and the grantees, each contract was eligible for renewal for up to two (2)

+additional one-year periods; any additional contract renewals are subject to DCF review and approval.
+DCF approved an additional contract renewal through 2023.

 The award amounts to each of these counties for the establishment and operation of the family treatment courts was \$312,500.00 This amount included funding for two years of programming and additional money to support start-up planning and funding.
-The table below details each county's initial start-up and first year funding, followed by the two contract renewals in 2020 and 2021, as well as the total funding.
+The table below details each county's initial start-up and first year funding, followed by three contract renewals in 2020, 2021, and 2022, as well as the total funding.